Do you need treatment?

 - If you have any side effects, tell your healthcare provider about them.

 - Tell your healthcare provider about all your other drugs and supplements, including over-the-counter medications and vitamins.
-Track all your medicines online with Heart360 or download our printable medication log.
+Download our printable medication log.

 Monitor your pulse

 You should know how to take your pulse – especially if you have an artificial pacemaker.

 - Put the second and third fingers of one hand on the inside of the wrist of the other hand, just below the thumb OR on the side of your neck, just below the corner of your jaw.

 - Count the number of beats in one full minute.

 - Keep a record of your pulse along with the day and time taken and notes about how you felt at the time.
 Use our blood pressure/pulse tracker.